Jbleezy/BO2-Reimagined/README.md

 * Decreased number of melees to kill with Galvaknuckles from 2 to 1
 * No longer automatically run away when player is first attacked in solo
 * Removed hint when player is first attacked in solo
+* Fixed not spawning in correct zone sometimes

 ### Avogadro
 * Drops a random powerup when killed